 And, here’s what the finished Zap looks like:

 Lastly, don’t forget that it’s entirely up to you what consecutive steps you add to this or any other workflow described in this guide.

 Build Powerful Business Workflows with Gmail and Zapier

-Gmail is an excellent addition to your Zapier workflows.
-Whether you use it as a trigger or action step, it can take your productivity to the next level.
+If you want to automate email management, you can’t go wrong with building Gmail Zapier automation workflows.
+Whether you use Gmail Zapier app as a trigger or action step, it can take your productivity to the next level.

 It can also significantly improve your marketing communication and cooperation inside your business.
 Together with Zapier Paths and Gmail filters and labels, it can turn your Gmail account into a real command and automation center.

 Of course, the results that you achieve will depend entirely on the workflows that you build.

 If you have your own Gmail Zapier workflows set up – don’t forget to mention them in the comments.